JollyWizard/JollyWizard.Quantower.Indicators.VolumeDeltaPack/README.md

 ## Installation

+### Release

+Git the current release `.zip` from [github releases](https://github.com/JollyWizard/JollyWizard.Quantower.Indicators.VolumeDeltaPack/releases).

+Unpack the release and look for the installer `.exe` ([JollyWizard.Quantower.IndicatorDeploy.exe](https://github.com/JollyWizard/JollyWizard.Quantower.IndicatorDeploy)).

+Run the installer and `enter` through the prompts.
+(Less nerdy version in the future).

+* Quantower must be running on the first install, or you must have nerd powers and read the other directions.
+* `Run as Administrator` may be required.
+Depends on Quantower install location and you windows setup.

+### Dev Build

 If you build the project with VS2022, it should install the indicator.

-Project output builds a zipped folder with the installer from [JollyWizard.Quantower.IndicatorDeploy.exe](https://github.com/JollyWizard/JollyWizard.Quantower.IndicatorDeploy).

-This installable pack will be available on the github releases page.
-Upnack it and run the `.exe`.
-Quantower must be running on the first install, or you must have nerd powers and read the other directions.
+## Manual Install

+You are looking for the `{Quantower Folder}\Settings\Scripts\Indicators` folder.
+Anything you put in there it will autodetect if it is a valid indicator with all it's `.dll` parts.

 ## Dependency